-So I’m one coach at one club with a team of coaches that I’ve trained myself to give us a competitive advantage over just about any club in Melbourne.
-My attitude to coaching (read about it here) means every session is about simply getting better at the game, with loads of enthusiasm and encouragement (but no bamboozling jargon, guaranteed).
+And my attitude to coaching (read about it here) means the Yarra Tennis Coaching philosophy is built on the growth-mindset approach that is encouraging, positive and, above all, improvement (but without any bamboozling jargon).

 So you’re interested in learning more, or want a free assessment on your game, or like to join one of the fastest-growing tennis clubs in Melbourne, call me today on 0414 373 586.

 Tennis Australia Master Club Professional (2013)